-Families who currently receive Child Care Assistance may be eligible for continued benefits when their income increases and becomes greater than the regular Child Care Assistance income eligibility.
+Families who currently receive Child Care Subsidy may be eligible for continued benefits when their income increases and becomes greater than the regular Child Care Subsidy income eligibility.
 See the April 2015 Child Care Family Eligibility Guidelines and Sliding Fee Chart.

 The Transitional Child Care Benefit (TCC) is a way to assist families with the continued cost of child care.
 The benefit is at a reduced rate of the regular child care benefit, which means families have an increased responsibility for their child care cost.
 TCC is intended to allow families a chance to "transition" into paying the full cost of child care while increasing their financial stability.

-Transitional Child Care Benefit Income Limits apply only to families who are currently receiving child care assistance and have received an increase in household income that makes them ineligible for regular Child Care Assistance.
-See the April 2015 Transitional Child Care Family Income Guidelines and Sliding Fee Chart.
+Transitional Child Care Benefit Income Limits apply only to families who are currently receiving Child Care Subsidy and have received an increase in household income that makes them ineligible for regular Child Care Subsidy.

 A household may be eligible for either Transitional Child Care Level One benefit (TCC-1) or Transitional Child Care Level Two benefit (TCC-2) based on the household income.
 See the April 2015 guidelines: